 You may even feel that you don’t want to be paid for every post.
-While I do advocate trying to get some form of compensation for your hard work (and believe that bloggers shouldn’t be asked to work for free), sometimes brands will offer you really good products in exchange for a post.
+While I do advocate trying to get some form of compensation for your hard work, sometimes brands will offer you really good products in exchange for a post.

 And when you are first starting out, you might need to accept free products to build up your media kit resume.